 This is the standard choice for conventional properties that are in reasonably good condition.
 It covers everything found in the property’s Condition Report but there are added extras.

-This homebuyer report level 2 should also include information on how much the surveyor thinks the property is worth, so this will be indicative of how fair the property price.
+This homebuyer report level 2 should also include information on how much the surveyor thinks the property is worth, so this will be indicative of how fair the property price is.

 SAVA Home Condition Survey (Level 2)